Swapping Intra-photon entanglement to Inter-photon entanglement using linear optical devices: introduction

 By exploiting the notion of quantum teleportation a fascinating consequence emerges known as entanglement swapping \cite{Pan1998,zukowski93}.
 In a swapping protocol, the entanglement can be generated between two photons which have never interacted.
 If photon A entangled with photon B and C entangled with photon D, then the entanglement can be created between A and D, although they never interacted in the past.
 However, the photons B and C need to be interacted with each other.
 The swapping of entanglement has been extensively studied both theoretically \cite{zukowski93,Bose1998} and experimentally \cite{Pan1998,Jennewein2001,Ma2012,schmid}.
 It is worthwhile to mention here that both the teleportation and entanglement swapping protocols require the Bell basis discrimination which is practically a difficult task to achieve using linear optical instruments.
 A number of experiment have recently been conducted to perform the Bell basis analysis using linear optical devices \cite{calsamiglia,schuck,jennewein,grice,lee, zhou,wang}.

 The primary aim of the present paper is to demonstrate an interesting entanglement swapping protocol so that the intra-photon entanglement between the two degrees of freedoms of single photon is swapped to the intra-photon entanglement between two spatially separated photons.
 Note that, the inter-photon entanglement is relatively more fragile than intra-photon one because the former is more prone to decoherence.
 In an interesting work \cite{adhikari2010}, the swapping of this kind was proposed.
 In this work, we use a different and elegant setup than that is used in \cite{adhikari2010} but similar to \cite{Lima16} to propose our entanglement swapping protocol.
 The same setup can be used to perform quantum state transfer which is technically different from the usual teleportation protocol.
 Both of our swapping and state transfer protocols do not require Bell-basis discrimination.
 Although our protocol is quite close in terms of the spirit of the original swapping protocol \cite{Pan1998,zukowski93}, but instead of using four photons, we use two photons and the inter-photon entanglement between path and polarization degrees of freedom of each of the photons.
 A suitable experimental setup involving three Mach-Zehnder interferometers (MZIs) and a few other linear optical devices are used to accomplish this task.
 Curiously, the photons have never interacted with each other during the whole process of swapping and state transfer.
-However, the path degrees of freedom of another photon in one of the three MZIs plays a crucial role.

 The paper is organized as follows.
 In Section II, we propose an experimental setup of the entanglement swapping protocol by using simple linear optical devices which allows to swap a path-polarization intra-photon entanglement of single photon onto the polarization-polarization or path-path intra-photon entanglement between two spatially separated photons.
-We demonstrate the quantum state transfer protocol in Section III.
+Using the same setup, we demonstrate a curious quantum state transfer protocol in Section III.
 We provide a brief summary of our results in Section IV.